pumpkin-py/pumpkin-py/docs/installation/04-config.rst

 		IdentitiesOnly yes
 		IdentityFile ~/.ssh/pumpkin_server

-To use the SSH key on the server, you have to add the contents of the **public** key (e.g. ``/home/<username>/.ssh/pumpkin_server.pub``) to server's ``/home/discord/.ssh/authorized_keys``.
+To use the SSH key on the server, run ``ssh-copy-id discord@<remote-server>`` (see `Digital Ocean manual <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2>`_ for more details).
+Or you have to add the contents of the **public** key (e.g. ``/home/<username>/.ssh/pumpkin_server.pub``) to server's ``/home/discord/.ssh/authorized_keys`` directly.

+.. _config_psql_backups:

 PostgreSQL backups
 ------------------

 The following script makes backup of the database and saves it.
+You won't need this if you are running your bot with Docker.

 If it is the first day of the month, it compresses the previous month, making it much more space-efficient.

 .. code-block:: bash